ESTATE PLAN ©

 Personal Property Memorandum

 Property Deed transfer for any real property you may own

 How to Tutorial Video which walks you through the documents and how to customize them to your specific and personal information.

 BONUS! - Checklist to make sure you don't miss anything

 Not ready to do it yourself?

 Click here to have High Sierra Legal

-This is a downloadable, fillable, and customizable general template to create your own Will Package.
+This is a downloadable, fillable, and customizable general template to create Your Estate Plan.
 Purchase and use of this package DOES NOT create a legal relationship between you and High Sierra Legal, LLC.
 Nothing contained on this site, downloaded by you, or consumed from this site shall be construed as legal advice and all documents you prepare or used from this site should be reviewed by a local attorney in your area to ensure they fit your specific needs and any and all laws specific to your area.
 Use and purchase of any documents are subject to these Terms and Conditions.